go-swagger/go-swagger/docs/use/transform.md

 ### Expansion

-Expanding a spec may prove useful to produce documentation or test cases.
+Expanding a spec may prove useful to validate a schema, produce documentation or test cases.
 The primary intent is not code generation.

 > **NOTE**: Circular `$ref` are detected and remain as local `$ref`